 Many vocal disorders and conditions are preventable and/or treatable.
 Prevention is in part a function of your daily vocal behavior.
 For example, sufficient warm-up time is important.
 Begin warming up mid-range, and then slowly work outward to vocal pitch extremes.
 Good posture, adequate breath support, and correct physical technique are also are essential.
 Regular breaks during practice and rehearsal are vital in order to prevent undue physical or vocal stress and strain.
 It is also important to set a reasonable limit on the amount of time that you will practice in a day.
 Avoid sudden increases in practice times.
 Know your voice and its limits, and avoid overdoing it or misusing it.
 Finally, drink plenty of water in order to keep your vocal folds adequately lubricated, limit your use of alcohol, and avoid smoking.

 Day-to-day decisions can impact your vocal health, both now and in the future.
 Since vocal strain and a myriad of other injuries can occur in and out of school, you need to take care of your vocal health outside of classroom and practice activities.
 Avoid shouting, screaming, or other strenuous vocal use, and if you are concerned about your personal vocal health, talk with a medical professional.
 Don't let potential injuries worsen by delaying treatment.
-If you are concerned about your vocal health in your music classes, consult your instructor or the Music Department Chair.
+If you are concerned about your vocal health in your music classes, consult your instructor.

 Neuromuscular and skeletal health is essential to your lifelong success as a musician.
 Because practicing and performing music is often physically demanding, musicians are susceptible to numerous neuromuscular and skeletal disorders.
 Some musculoskeletal disorders are related to behavior, while others are genetic.
 Still others are the result of trauma or injury.
 Some genetic conditions can increase a person's risk of developing certain behavior-related disorders.
 Regardless of the cause, many neuromuscular and skeletal disorders and conditions are preventable and/or treatable.